-- (3) Lectures (L) Classroom lectures of one hour - (d) Tutorials (T) Special, elaborate instructions on specific topics (from Lectures) of one hour duration.
-(5) Practicals (P) Laboratory of field exercises in which the student has to do experiments or other practical work of two hour duration.
+- (3) Lectures (L) Classroom lectures of one hour duration. - (4) Tutorials (T) Special, elaborate instructions on specific topics (from Lectures) of one hour duration. - (5) Practicals (P) Laboratory of field exercises in which the student has to do experiments or other practical work of two hour duration.

 Each one of these components is considered as equal to one credit.
-One lecture (L) as Each one of these components is considered as equal to one credit.
-One electric (P) as well as one Tutorial (T) of one hour a week is considered as one credit, whereas one Practical (P) of two hours a week is considered as one credit.
+One lecture (L) as well as one Tutorial (T) of one hour a week is considered as one credit, whereas one Practical (P) of two hours a week is considered as one credit.
 The total weightage given to a course in terms of credits will be equal to L + T + P, where L is the number of one hour Lectures per week, T is the number of one hour Tutorials per week, and P is the number of two hour Practicals per week.
 This can be written in symbols as:-

-$$C=L+T+P$$
+$$C = L + T + P$$